-But which lens, or lenses, to get started?
+But which lens to get started?
 Your choice depends on what you’d like to shoot and on your budget.
-In this tutorial I’ll try and point you towards options that will help you learn and develop your skills, but also look at which types of lens best suit which type of photography.
+In this tutorial I’ll try and point you toward options that will help you learn and develop your skills, but also look at which types of lens best suits which type of photography.

-My first point may come as a shock – it certainly did to me when I started out.
+My first point may come as a shock; it certainly did to me when I started out.
 An SLR lens does not fit on any SLR camera.
-A Canon lens won’t work on a Nikon and an old film-era lenses won’t work on modern DSLRs in many cases.
-Cameras have different mounts (put crudely the size and shape of the hole to which a lens attaches) and nowadays there’s all sorts of electronics that has to connect between camera and lens.
+A Canon lens won’t work on a Nikon and an old film-era lenses won’t work on modern DSLRs, in many cases.
+Cameras have different mounts (put crudely, the size and shape of the hole to which a lens attaches) and nowadays there are all sorts of electronics that have to connect between camera and lens.
 So hold your horses before grabbing the ‘bargain’ lens you’ve spotted in the charity shop.
 First check that it will fit on/work with your camera body.

-Many new DSLR offers include a lens, apparently ‘free’ or at a considerable saving.
-On the positive side you gain a lens that has a general purpose zoom meaning you can experiment with different focal lengths.
-Also, since they are cheap (although only ever ‘free’ in the same way as an airline meal is) you are not investing much.
+Many DSLRs offers include a lens, apparently ‘free’ or at a considerable saving.
+On the positive side, you gain a lens that has a general purpose zoom, meaning you can experiment with different focal lengths.
+Also, since they are cheap (although only ever ‘free’ in the same way as an airline meal is) you aren’t investing much.
 On the negative side, the image quality is poor.
 I would recommend spending a little more and aiming higher.

-A prime lens has only one focal length, ie it doesn’t zoom.
+A prime lens has only one focal length, that is, it doesn’t zoom.
 It can be wide-angle, telephoto, or ‘normal’ (around 50mm which offers roughly the perspective of the human eye).
-What it lacks in the flexibility of a zoom it makes up for in sharpness and often in width of aperture which allows for crisper shooting in low light conditions.
+What it lacks in the flexibility of a zoom it makes up for in sharpness and often in width of aperture, which allows for crisper shooting in low light conditions.
 A lens with a wide aperture is known as a ‘fast’ lens.

 That said, there are no hard and fast rules.
 Some of the best nature photography I’ve seen was shot on normal or wide-angle lenses.
 The unusual perspective and sense of closeness to a wild animal that the viewer gains is fresh and thrilling.

 A 50mm prime lens is also great to have, not least for portraits.
-50mms tend to be small, wonderfully sharp and fast.
+They tend to be small, wonderfully sharp, and fast.
 The benefits of sharpness and speed may not be immediately apparent but they will become more and more so as you progress.
 And 50mms are cheap—you should be able to pick one up for around $100.

 But probably the biggest factor is the ‘F’ number.
 This refers to the width of aperture.
-A cheap zoom may be marked f4.5–5.6.
+A cheap zoom may be marked f/4.5–5.6.
 This means in low light (dusk, indoors) you would really struggle to get sharp shots.
-By contrast, one prime lens I love is f1.4.
+By contrast, one prime lens I love is f/1.4.
 This lets in 3 or 4 times as much light as the cheap zoom.
-This may sound arbitrary but it makes a world of difference if you are shooting in a church without using flash.
+This may sound arbitrary but it makes a world of difference if you’re shooting in a church without using flash.

-It is more expensive to produce lenses with wider apertures (smaller the F number) and they are usually better quality all round.
+It’s more expensive to produce lenses with wider apertures (smaller F number) and they are usually better quality all around.

-For any less-than-new lens the first thing to check for is dust and mould.
+For any less-than-new lens the first thing to check for are dust and mold.
 Remove the lens caps at both ends of the lens and point it towards the light.
 Take a few seconds to peer through.
-If there is much dust—or spidery traces of mould – you might want to rethink or renegotiate the price.
+If there is much dust—or spidery traces of mold—you might want to rethink or renegotiate the price.

 A note regarding resale: it is always best to keep the box and any accessories, such as lens hoods and pouches.
 As with any other product, your lens will maintain its value much better.